trexjacket/trexjacket/docs_src/tutorials/chat-extension/8-tie-everything-together.rst

-How to tie everything together
+Chapter 8: Putting the finishing touches on our chat extension
 ===============================

 We have learned several techniques for integrating Tableau with Anvil today.
 Time to tie it all together so that the chat extension is ready for your team’s use.

-.. raw:: html

-    <h2>Chapter 8: Putting the finishing touches on our chat extension</h2>

 Let’s start by getting the name of the user currently logged into Tableau.